 Want to uninstall Cortana?
 We finally got a way to get away from Microsoft's virtual assistant.
 A long hoped-for feature for some (sorry, Alexa, not everyone wants to talk to their tech, it makes my roommates think I'm talking to them), this new option allows you to easily boot Cortana.

-The Windows 10 May 2020 Update lets you uninstall Cortana.
-Yes, a long sought after feature (for those who don't have time for digital assistants) is finally here, letting us boot Cortana (and we've got complete instructions for both regular folks and power users).
+We've got complete instructions for both regular folks and power users, depending on how deep in your system you want to get.
 And that's not the only place Cortana's losing its footing: the AI assistant's getting the boot from iOS and Android in 2021.

 This is one of the few bright spots in Windows 10 these days, as most updates just lead to anger and frustration because of bugs that crash systems and break functionality.
 But giving power back to the users?
 We're all in favor for these new options, which let you either uninstall the assistant's app or brave the command line to remove it like you're clearing gunk from the gutters.

-Cortana is a big part of the Windows 10 May 2020 update, as it now stands alone as more of a full-fledged app.
+Cortana was a big part of the Windows 10 May 2020 update, which changed things so it now stands alone as more of a full-fledged app.
 It even starts up by default when you boot your machine.
 That is, unless you don't want it to, and know how to disable it.